Wei-whey-way/galah-1/README.md

 ## Note
 This is a modified version of the [Galah](https://github.com/0x4D31/galah?tab=readme-ov-file) open-source repository used for practice in CyberEurope 2024 between the University of Adelaide and Talinn University of Technology.
-Below is the readme file used by them.
+Below is the readme file used by the official repository.

 <img align="left" src="docs/images/galah.png" width="200px">